 Radio button

 Radio buttons allow the user to select one option from a set.
-Only one can be selected at a time.

 There are two sizes available.
 Large is the default and is preferred on smaller screens.
 The smaller radio button can be used for dense layouts, but are less tap-friendly.